-In scientific literature study, only one study investigated the effect of BPS on the male mammary gland, affecting morphology in mice exposed pre- and perinatally to 200 μ g/kgbw/day (Kolla et al., 2019).
+In scientific literature study, only one study investigated the effect of BPS on the male mammary gland, affecting morphology in mice exposed pre- and perinatally to 200 $\mu$ g/kgbw/day (Kolla et al., 2019).

 The mammary gland is known to be estrogen-sensitive, particularly in males (EFSA/ECHA ED Guidance, 2018).
 Indeed, estrogenic compounds have been shown to promote the growth of the male mammary gland (Szabo and Vandenberg, 2021).
+Furthermore, the authors concluded "that growth of the male mammary epithelium in the mouse might be similar to changes in anogenital distance, another outcome that does not cause mortality itself, but is rather associated with diminished health and increased risk of male reproductive diseases.".
 However, the atrophy of male mammary gland has been described as related to an anti-androgenic activity (Rudmann et al., 2012).